rocket-pool/old.docs.rocketpool.net/src/guides/node/recovering-rp.md

 Enter it carefully, and the Smartnode will begin searching through all of the standard options to find it (unless you explicitly specified them using the `-d` and/or `-i` flags).

-Finally, if you have private keystore files to import from Step 1, you will be prompted for the passwords to each of those keystore files:
+Next, if you have private keystore files to import from Step 1, you will be prompted for the passwords to each of those keystore files:

 ```
 It looks like you have some custom keystores for your minipool's validators.